TacoJS/tacojs.github.io/_meetups/2016-october.md

   - time: 19:15:00
     type: talk
     track: technical
-    title: Talk TBD
+    title: "Talk TBD"
-    author: TacoJS
+    author: "TacoJS"
-    twitter: tacojs_phl
+    twitter: "tacojs_phl"
-    description: Come give a talk at TacoJS!
-See the <a href=‘http://tacojs.rocks/speak'>‘Speak’</a> page for more details.
+    description: "Come give a talk at TacoJS!
+See the <a href='http://tacojs.rocks/speak'>‘Speak’</a> page for more details."
-    emoji: 😎
+    emoji: "😎"
   - time: 19:30:00
     type: talk
     track: technical
-    title: Talk TBD
+    title: "Talk TBD"
-    author: TacoJS
+    author: "TacoJS"
-    twitter: tacojs_phl
+    twitter: "tacojs_phl"
-    description: Come give a talk at TacoJS!
-See the <a href=‘http://tacojs.rocks/speak'>‘Speak’</a> page for more details.
+    description: "Come give a talk at TacoJS!
+See the <a href='http://tacojs.rocks/speak'>‘Speak’</a> page for more details."
-    emoji: 😎
+    emoji: "😎"
   - time: 19:45:00
     type: event
     title: "Intermission & Live Performance”